sapcc/absent-metrics-operator/doc/absence-alert-rule-definition.md

 ```

 Consider the an alert rule that uses a metric called `limes_successful_scrapes:rate5m`
-with tier `os` and service `limes` labels.
-The name of the corresponding _absence alert
+with support group `containers` and service `limes` labels.
+The name of the corresponding
-rule_ would be `AbsentOsLimesSuccessfulScrapesRate5m`.
+_absence alert rule_ would be `AbsentContainersLimesSuccessfulScrapesRate5m`.

-The values of `tier` and `service` labels are only included in the name if the
+The values of `support_group` and `service` labels are only included in the name if the
 labels are specified in the `--keep-labels` flag.

 The description also includes a [link](./doc/playbook.md) to the playbook for operators